sweattep/modern_quotes/README.md

 >This plainly means that the presence of a single noneducational purpose, if substantial in nature, will destroy the exemption regardless of the number or importance of truly educational purposes.

+>University facilities may not, of course, be used

 >Make the product.
 Make sure that the product can stand shoulder to shoulder with the industry standard and make sure that your product stands out from the rest

 >actually do work on the political and social layers of electronic freedoms